 • Compliments from male strangers passing in the street is common, for some this can be flattering, for others unwanted attention.
 Either way, it is a cultural nuance, and most easily dealt with by simply walking past and ignoring it.

 • Men see their social role as protecting and looking after women, so be careful to not cause your male friend/companion to lose face in a social context.
-For example, usually, the man will expect to pay the bill at a restaurant, so either let him do so or tread carefully to persuade him to let you pay.
+For example, usually, the man will expect to pay the bill at a restaurant, so either let him do so or tread carefully to persuade him to share the check or let you pay.

-As you can see, becoming familiar with the customs of Ecuador’s culture, and the expected etiquette is a big part of any trip in the four regions of the country.
-It is also easy to learn the basics, which go a long way to making your Ecuador trip a complete success, full of fun interactions with local people and new friends.
+As you can see, becoming familiar with Ecuador customs and culture, and the expected etiquette is a big part of any trip here.
+It's very easy to learn the basics, which go a long way to making your Ecuador trip a complete success.
+Above all, a better understanding of Ecuador traditions will open up more fun interactions with local people as you travel, and no doubt make you many new friends.